 If the Office discovers that two or more parties are seeking to register the exact same work, the Office will examine each application to determine if the statutory and regulatory requirements have been met.
 The sequence that each application is received in the Office is irrelevant to this determination, and the Office will not conduct opposition or interference proceedings to determine whether one application should be given priority over the other.
 See Cancellation of Completed Registrations, 50 Fed.
 Reg.
 40,833, 40,835 (Oct.
 7, 1985) (noting the Office does not resolve factual disputes or conduct adversarial proceedings).
 The Office will inform each party of the other party's claim.
-In addition, the Office may, and will ask each party to notify the registration specialist if that party does not wishhe or she wishes to proceed with his or her application.
-If so, that party should submitthe Office will issue a request to withdraw his or her application using the procedure described in Chapter, Section 208 separate registration to each applicant.
-If a partyan applicant does not respond to the Office's inquiry, the Office will proceed with the examination of file for that party's application will be closed.
+In addition, the Office may ask each party to notify the registration specialist if that party does not wish to proceed with his or her application.
+If so, that party should submit a request to withdraw his or her application using the procedure described in Chapter 200, Section 208.
+If a party does not respond to the Office's inquiry, the Office will proceed with the examination of that party's application.

-In most cases, if the applicant responds to the inquiry, the Office will issue a separate registration to each party and will create a separate public record for each registration.
+In most cases, the Office will issue a separate registration to each party and will create a separate public record for each registration.
 The Office will not cancel the other registration or the registration number that has been assigned to that registration, it will not change the information set forth in the other registration or the public record for that registration, and it will not cross-reference those records with the records for the new registration.
 Instead, each registration will coexist with each other in the public record.